jefferylgraham/100-days-of-code/log.md

 **Today's Progress**: Finished the freeCodeCamp Url Shortener Service project

 **Thoughts**: I built this!
 It felt daunting at first. but when I broke eveything step by step and handled eveything step-wise, it felt a little easier.
-In awe of how far I've come since I first started and excited about where this will take me.
+In awe of how far I've come since I first started and excited about where this will take me.d

 1. [URL Shortener Microservice Instructions/User Stories](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/url-shortener-microservice)